haakco/deploying-laravel-app/Stage_0/README.md

 }
 ```

-To make life easier you can just run the following command.
+To make life easier, you can just run the following command.

 ```bash
 cat > /etc/nginx/sites-enabled/default <<- EOM